Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Limiting analysis for correlators

-\subsection{Limiting analysis for correlators}
+\section{Limiting analysis for correlators}

-As Carroll symmetry can be obtained by taking the speed of light $c\rightarrow 0$ limit from the Poincare symmetry, one can expect to find the Carroll correlators starting from the relativistic one via the limiting procedure.
+As Carroll symmetry can be obtained by taking the speed of light $c\rightarrow 0$ limit from the Poincaré symmetry, one can expect to find the Carroll correlators starting from the relativistic one via the limiting procedure.

 One can start with the massless relativistic scalar field theory.
 Then the Green's function would read

 Explicitly writing the $c$ factors $ G({x}-{x'}) $ becomes:

 Defining $G^{(c)}(x,t;x',t') = \frac{1}{c}G({x}-{x'})$.
 Now taking the Carroll limit we get

 This can also be obtained by taking limit from a massive Carrollian theory.
 The two-point function of the massive theory is given by, \cite{Bagchi:2022emh,deBoer:2023fnj,Banerjee:2023jpi}